 The CDC and local health departments have outlined clear guidelines child care centers should follow to mitigate the spread of coronavirus among children and staff.
 But beyond those guidelines, there are additional measures child care businesses can take to help allay parents’ worries and demonstrate their commitment to the wellbeing of the kids in their care.

 Drop-off and Pick-up

 One of the riskiest times for COVID spread is during drop-off and pick-up due to increased foot traffic and often confined entryway spaces.
-Many centers have implemented special procedures for this process, including staggering drop-off/pick-up times throughout the morning and afternoon to avoid crowding, putting markers six feet apart on the sidewalk to encourage social distancing, requiring the use of masks, etc. While these are all helpful and important procedures, child care centers can do even more by using contactless check-in/out solutions to strengthen their safety measures (and make the drop-off/pick-up process a lot easier).
+Many centers have implemented special procedures for this process, including staggering drop-off/pick-up times throughout the morning and afternoon to avoid crowding, putting markers six feet apart on the sidewalk to encourage social distancing, requiring the use of masks, etc. While these are all helpful and important procedures, child care centers can do even more by using contactless child care check-in/out solutions to strengthen their safety measures (and make the drop-off/pick-up process a lot easier).

 By leveraging software technology, these contactless solutions can use QR codes and/or GPS technology to create a completely touch-free check-in/out process.
 Here’s what that looks like:

 - QR Codes – Child care centers can use QR codes to facilitate contactless check-in.
 The way it works is that the center initiates the check-in by displaying a QR code on a device at a check-in kiosk.
 They can also print out the QR code and post it in a designated location if their kiosk is located in a place where centers are limiting foot traffic.
 Parents can scan the QR code and complete the check-in process using their own mobile phone, so there’s no device-sharing or physical contact.